Yongchang-Su/QIoT/README.md

 ## Data
 Two sets of data used in the paper are included in the package.

 - cadmium: The data is originally collected by the US National Health and Nutrition Examination Survey, 2005-2006, to study how smoking would affect the cadmium level in human's blood.
-It was later cleaned and included in the package ``bigmatch".
+It was later cleaned and included in the package ``bigmatch''.
 The data contains 1536 observations and 34 variables.
-- unemployed: The data includes some information of a reform in Austria and was used in the paper ``Graded Matching for Large Observational Studies" by Ruoqi Yu and Paul Rosenbaum.
+- unemployed: The data includes some information of a reform in Austria and was used in the paper ``Graded Matching for Large Observational Studies'' by Ruoqi Yu and Paul Rosenbaum.
 The data contains 225821 observations and 175 variables.